adamwiggins/12factor/content/dependencies.md

 Most programming languages offer a packaging system for distributing support libraries, such as [CPAN](http://www.cpan.org/) for Perl or [Rubygems](http://rubygems.org/) for Ruby.
 Libraries installed through a packaging system can be installed system-wide (known as "site packages") or scoped into the directory containing the app (known as "vendoring" or "bundling").

 **A twelve-factor app never relies on implicit existence of system-wide packages.**  It declares all dependencies, completely and exactly, via a *dependency declaration* tool.
 Furthermore, it uses a *dependency isolation* tool during execution to ensure that no implicit dependencies "leak in" from the surrounding system.
+The full and explicit dependency specification is applied uniformly to both production and development

 For example, [Gem Bundler](http://gembundler.com/) for Ruby offers the `Gemfile` format for dependency declaration and `bundle exec` for dependency isolation.
 In, Python there are two separate tools for these steps - [Pip](http://www.pip-installer.org/en/latest/) is used for declaration and [Virtualenv](http://www.virtualenv.org/en/latest/) for isolation.
 No matter what the toolchain, dependency declaration and isolation must always be used together - only one or the other is not sufficient for a twelve-factor app.